louk-lang/louk/README.md

 ### Escaping & Statics

-Content can be made static by escaping the tag with a trailing tilde.
+Content can be made static by escaping the tag with a trailing quote mark.

 `p" Hello world!` becomes `<p>Hello world!</p>`

-Attributes can be made static by escaping the attribute name with a leading tilde.
+Attributes can be made static by escaping the attribute name with a leading quote mark.

 `"type text/css` becomes `type="text/css"`